plausible/docs/docs/plausible-analytics-reviews.md

 * [Why choose Plausible for an open source alternative to Google Analytics](https://opensource.com/article/21/2/plausible) by Ben Rometsch on Opensource.com

+* [Leaving Google Analytics is Finally Plausible](https://blog.elementary.io/leaving-google-analytics-is-finally-plausible/) by Daniel Foré of elementary OS

 * [Taking on the Major Players, Plausible Analytics Offers an Alternative, Privacy-Conscious Stats Service](https://wptavern.com/taking-on-the-major-players-plausible-analytics-offers-an-alternative-privacy-conscious-stats-service) by Justin Tadlock of WordPress Tavern

+* [Let's talk about the importance of ethical website analytics (Why I switched from Google Analytics to Plausible)](https://www.calibratedconcepts.com/blog/the-importance-of-ethical-website-analytics) by Ellie McBride of Calibrated Concepts

 * [Everyday Rails now uses Plausible for analytics](https://everydayrails.com/2020/12/03/plausible-analytics.html) by Aaron Sumner of Everyday Rails